 - Increase annual philanthropic giving to $7 million per year.

 - Attracting large equipment grants to acquire state-of-the-art research instrumentation

 - Training students in instrument usage and interpretation

 - Assisting faculty in exploring new directions and methodologies

 - Bringing scientific groups together with common interests but diverse experience

-In recent years, NSM has emerged as a leading health care and energy research institution.
-We are building strong health care collaborations and partnerships with the Texas Medical Center as well as bridging our research expertise into the energy sector in Houston.
+The University of Houston has emerged as a leading health care and energy research institution.
+In NSM, we are building strong health care collaborations and partnerships with the Texas Medical Center as well as bridging our research expertise into the energy sector in Houston.
 These collaborations, naturally extending across the globe, are creating tremendous research opportunities and attention.

-If you are an alumnus, a prospective donor or a member of the business community seeking to make a difference, we encourage you to contact the college’s development office to explore how you can help us reach our destination.
+If you are an alumnus, a prospective donor or a member of the business community seeking to make a difference, we encourage you to contact the College’s Advancement Office to explore how you can help us reach our destination.